Integrative Psychiatrist Dr. Ellen Vora on Gut Health and Mental Health

 “There’s a real psychological and physiological dependence,” Vora says, explaining that many of her patients tell her that they can’t even get out of bed until they’ve had their Adderall (or Vyvanse, or Ritalin, or Concerta…).
 Because of the strength of these drugs, and the length of time most people take them, going off of ADHD medications can have its own set of side effects.

-Vora says that the stimulants give people a sense of false energy and alertness, allowing them to skimp on nutrition and sleep and still perform at an extremely high level.
+Vora says that the stimulants give people a sense of false energy and alertness, allowing them to skimp on nutrition and sleep while still performing at an extremely high level.
 So when the medications are removed, there’s a “comeuppance,” as Vora describes it.
-This can manifest in people being glued to their couch, depressed, burned out, and insatiably hungry, as well as contributing to adrenal fatigue.
-Because of all of the above, it can take months, even years, to get off these powerful stimulants.
+This can manifest in symptoms like lethargy, depression, burnout, and insatiable hunger, as well as adrenal fatigue.
+Because of all of the above, it can take months, or even years, to get off these powerful stimulants.

 “These medications are not benign,” Vora reiterates.
 “I don’t dispute that some people really have true blue ADHD symptoms, I just think that there’s a better way of managing it, and I hope that people can learn about that alternative so they can do that before getting themselves on this path of years of medication.”

-One of the other serious ADHD medication side effects is that it has a negative impact on patients’ gut health (download our free guide to gut health here!).
+One of the other serious ADHD medication side effects is that it has a negative impact on patients’ gut health.
 Dr. Vora attributes this to the fact that stimulants prevent your parasympathetic nervous system (aka the “rest and digest” system) from ever activating.
-Over the years, this can do serious damage to your body and your gut, because it’s never given the opportunity to rest, repair itself, and digest properly.
+Over the years, this can do serious damage to your gut, because it’s never given the opportunity to rest, repair itself, and digest properly.

-To explain the link between gut health and mental health, she explains that the brain, just like your liver or kidneys, is a physical organ — which means that if something is off in your body physiologically, it’s going to impact your brain.
-And it turns out that the biggest impact comes from physiological imbalances in the gut.
+To explain the relationship between the gut microbiome and mental health, she explains that the brain, just like your liver or kidneys, is a physical organ — which means that if something is off in your body physiologically, it’s going to impact your brain.
+And the physiological factor that has the biggest impact on the brain?
+You guessed it, your gut.

-All of the above is made even more important when you realize that approximately 1 in 5 adults in the U.S. experience mental illness in a given year, according to the National Institutes of Mental Health.
-The two most common of these are depression and anxiety disorders, with 6.7% of adults experiencing at least one major depressive episode in the past year and an estimated 18.1% of adults experiencing anxiety disorders.
-Consider, then, what Dr. Vora explained above, along with the fact that low levels of serotonin are linked with depression and low levels of GABA are linked with anxiety, and the link between gut health and mental health suddenly seems even stronger.
+All of the above is made even more important when you realize that about 1 in 5 adults in the U.S. experiences mental illness in a given year, according to the National Institutes of Mental Health.
+The two most common of these are depression and anxiety disorders, with 8.3% of adults experiencing at least one major depressive episode in the past year and an estimated 19.1% of adults experiencing anxiety disorders.
+Considering what Dr. Vora explained above, along with the fact that low levels of serotonin are linked with depression and low levels of GABA are linked with anxiety, and it’s difficult to dismiss the connection between the gut microbiome and mental health.

-Watch our full interview with Dr. Vora to learn more about her unique, integrative approach to psychiatry, including the role that acupuncture and yoga play in her practice, why she doesn’t think the cause of anxiety and depression is a “Zoloft-deficiency disorder,” the role of epigenetics in our mental health, and much more.
+Watch our full interview with Dr. Vora to learn more about her unique approach to integrative psychiatry, including the role that acupuncture and yoga play in her practice, how we can influence our mental health through epigenetics, and much more.

 You can also listen to an audio version of our interview with Dr. Ellen Vora on The WellBe Podcast.